atrixchain/atrix/docs/developers/guides/incentives_registration.md

 2. Promote understanding of the `x/incentives` Module.

     Make sure to mention the [`x/incentives` Module Documentation](../../../x/incentives/spec/README.md) along with a brief explanation of what the `x/incentives` Module does.
-It's also a good idea to link the [Evmos Token Model](https://medium.com/evmos/the-evmos-token-model-edc07014978b), since incentives are directly intertwined with Evmos tokenomics!
+It's also a good idea to link the [Atrix Token Model](https://medium.com/Atrix/the-Atrix-token-model-edc07014978b), since incentives are directly intertwined with Atrix tokenomics!

 3. Describe what changes are being made, and why they are required.

     Give a breakdown of the proposal's payload, and explain in layman's terms what the proposal will do if it passes.
 For the smart contract in question, provide general information on its purpose, along with an argument for why it requires incentives.
 Mention risks involved in the proposal, depending on the traction of the smart contract involved and the timetable for the proposed incentives.
 Finally, detail precautions taken during proposal formulation, if applicable (including consultations made prior to proposal creation, and any third-party reviews).

-Remember to provide links to the relevant [Commonwealth Evmos community](https://commonwealth.im/evmos) discussions concerning your proposal, as well as the [proposal on testnet](#submit-the-proposal-to-testnet).
+Remember to provide links to the relevant [Commonwealth Atrix community](https://commonwealth.im/Atrix) discussions concerning your proposal, as well as the [proposal on testnet](#submit-the-proposal-to-testnet).

 ## Submitting the Contract Incentives Proposal